-UPDATE 4/22: We've reviewed the new 12-inch MacBook.
-This update includes a faster Core M processor and faster flash memory, as well as an extra hour of battery life.
+The new 12-inch MacBook includes a faster Core M processor and faster flash memory, as well as an extra hour of battery life.
 However, the general benefits (extreme portability) and disadvantages (single USB-C port) remain the same, as does our take on this notebook's position in Apple's overall lineup.

 |Most Portable||Good for Students||Longest Battery Life||Best Bang for